slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "Please not again.
 Please."

-She paused the film for a second "Can you get me a latte then?
+She paused the film for a second "Can you get me an iced latte then?
 French roast."

 "Sure."

 I still can't count the number of times I walked up and down those streets.
-I could point to where I found five dollars in change, where various throw up was spewed.
+I could point to where I found ten dollars in change, where various throw up was spewed.
 Construction projects were laid out, miserably distorted around the blocks.
 I passed an oven was left to starve on the sidewalk, not before they stuffed it with empty bottles yet to be recycled.

 ((I remember that night distinctly because it was like any other night.))
 The cold tried to creep into my jacket, into my pants.

 The down and out bars hid in the shadows behind car garages.
 Cool as they were, they served mac and cheese types of things, beer and little else.
 There were no windows so I couldn't see the people potentially dying from such a fire hazard inside.
 The two sushi places on the way I passed were idly populated.
 A bit further along, the projects were trying to project on to me, non discreet and brooding.
 The people who lived there almost all had projects.
 Brutal two day jobs, brutal childcare for their oh so many children and brutal laziness.
 Distanced, there were convenient stores far too expensive to be convenient.
 The arrangement was all a maze of zoning left over from a previous era.

-A few girls sexed by me, some in tattered jeans, others in what looked like just shirts, shorts hidden in the midst.
+A few girls sexilyed by me, some in tattered jeans, others in what looked like just shirts, shorts hidden in the midst.
 I was disgusted to think so, but hardly guilty.
-Also there was a native American homeless lady selling original symmetric artwork.
+There was a Native American selling original symmetric artwork.
 She yelled twenty for each piece and I wondered if it was offensive that someone tried to talk her down to five.

 At about that time I paced myself slower trying to time how late I'd be.
 I remember going in a haze, the buildings around me didn't exist as I stared at the ground or nothing.
 That's when I lifted a penny off the world and put the grimy thing in my pocket.
 This was money on the ground, pure value.
 Over the years I made quite a heap.
 Probably around sixty dollars.
 The change was all in a small jar.
 I never really felt I needed it though.
 It's the one thing I don't leave someone.
 Because no one wants the small, immediate minute pennies.

 It was late but the dark cafe was still pretty active with many designers and artists slumped over tables and couches.
-Some yawned out conversations, others whooped mildly as they played risk in corners.
+Some yawned out conversations, others whooped mildly as they played cards or board games in corners.
 Each table had a giant pinecone on it.

 Selina's eyes were at half mast with a very visible hazy red in their corners "I got high with Jeremy tonight."
 She gleamed.